Toshi-Tabata/FrankenswitchForm/Progress made so far.md

   - Not really sure what to add to it
 - Submit success page has not been styled.
 Might delete it in favour of a success message on the same page which will be nice for submitting multiple switches
 - Added sign in as guest to login screen
-- TODO: add an indication that we're waiting on a response from the backend after submission
+- add an indication that we're waiting on a response from the backend after submission
   - Sign out button should not appear if we're logging in a guest
   - Need to differentiate between guest and user

+2/04/2021

+- Start security report
+- Went through all possible entry points of attack from a user standpoint
+- Assumed worst case where an unknown vulnerability allowed access to certain functions in the frontend that shouldn't normally be accessible

+8/04/2021 4:00pm -

+- continue working on security report
+-